gracecavanagh/geom99/technicallogs.md

 (Done using Shawn’s video https://www.youtube.com/watch?v=dyFeyBX9jIY)
 1. After the IP address in the search bar, add /arcgis/rest/services and it will take you to the REST endpoint.
 Now you know ArcGIS Server is running.
 2. To get to the Manager, add /arcgis/manager instead after the IP address.
 **Spent about an hour because I had issues getting into the Server Manager without being on the VM itself and couldn’t understand why.
-Still have not been able to figure that out, tried multiple ports.
-I’ll be exploring that more in the future and updating.
-Also had to troubleshoot a bit with accessing the VM through the Remote Desktop but Lilit and I helped each other out.**
+I redid the process to get screenshots and it worked, so I believe I went wrong somewhere with my IP address in the first try.*

 Date: March 8, 2024 | Time Duration: 12:30am to 2:00am | Total Time: 1.5 hours.
 Consuming Server Data into ArcGIS Online